39.9 Definitions

 39.9.5 Academic Harassment

-Academic Harassment is the misuse of power or authority by an employee, student, or faculty member towards another individuals in a research or educational setting.
+Academic Harassment is the misuse of power or authority by an employee, faculty member or equivalent, or student towards another individuals in a research or educational setting, causing significant disadvantage in education or research, or any behavior that harms the educational or research environment, through inappropriate language, behavior, or discriminatory treatment.

 39.9.6 Power Harassment

-Power Harassment is the misuse of authority, status, or hierarchy by an employee or faculty member towards another individual, which offends, degrades, intimidates, or humiliates a reasonable person, and has the potential to create a risk to health, safety, or wellbeing.
+Power Harassment is the misuse of authority, status, or hierarchy by an employee or faculty member towards another individual, beyond the appropriate scope of duties, education, or research by engaging in antisocial or irrational behavior such as offending, degrading, intimidating, or humiliating a person, thereby threatening the health, safety, or wellbeing of the individual.

 Table of Contents